Natalya Torshina-Alimzhanova

-Natalya Torshina-Alimzhanova (born 4 October 1968 in Kemerovo, Russian SFSR) is a Kazakhstani athlete who specializes in the 400 metres hurdles.
+Natalya Torshina-Alimzhanova (born 4 October 1968 in Kemerovo, Russian SFSR) is a Russian-Kazakhstani athlete who specializes in the 400 metres hurdles.
 Her personal best time is 54.50 seconds, achieved in May 2000 in Vila Real de Santo António.
 She competed at three Olympic Games.

 Competition record

 In addition she has four gold medals from the Central Asian Games.